 Our tools ensure that all users only have access to current and compliant content, and alerts users when they open files containing old branding.
 It’s an easy and fast way to ensure that your new brand is fully implemented across your entire company.

-Below is Hayley’s roundup of some of the key Templafy tools that can help boost your rebranding project plan/template:
+Below is a roundup of some of the key Templafy tools that can help boost your rebranding project plan/template:

-- Email Signature Manager: “This is a big one because without it, changing and monitoring new branding on outgoing emails could potentially never happen.
-If you’re a big company and relying on say 40,000 employees to manually update their email signatures, you’re dreaming.
-It’s never going to happen.
-With Templafy’s Email Signature Manager you can update every single email signature company-wide with one click and offer employees multiple versions of their signature depending on their location, language, and department.”
+- Email Signature Manager: this is a big one because without it, changing and monitoring new branding on outgoing emails could potentially never happen.
+If you're a big company and relying on say 40,000 employees to manually update their email signatures, it's almost certain not to happen.
+With Templafy’s Email Signature Manager you can update every single email signature company-wide with one click and offer employees multiple versions of their signature depending on their location, language, and department.

 Download the rebranding guide to help navigate your rebrand, avoid common mistakes and pitfalls, and find out how Templafy can help in the process.